UNITED STATES HISTORY

 South, too, especially college students on their summer

-*In the summer of 1961, CORE set up a Freedom Ride through the
+*In May, 1961, CORE began a Freedom Ride through the South, in

 Washington, D.C. on two busses through the South, stopping to defy